fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 ### Tuesday (Oct 24)
 - Ellen Lupton, _Thinking with Type_.
-- Discussion of Research Projects (esp Markdown essays at GitHub)
+- Discussion of Research Projects (check in to make sure everything is going well)

 ### Thursday (Oct 26)